-- Are not accompanied by a friend or family member in the labour ward.
+- Are not accompanied by her partner, a friend or family member in the labour ward.

 - Cannot communicate due to language differences.

-1-15 What should you do if the mother is very anxious and is experiencing very painful contractions?
+1-15 What should you do if the patient is very anxious and is experiencing very painful contractions?

-- She must be comforted and reassured.
+- The patient must be comforted and reassured.
 If possible, someone she knows should stay with her.

-- She must be offered appropriate pain relief.
+- The patient must be offered appropriate pain relief.

 1-16 What causes severe, continuous pain in the first stage of labour?